Al Jazeera Arabic: War in Afghanistan (2001–2021)

 On 21 May 2003, Al Jazeera broadcast a three-minute clip from a tape that was obtained from Al Qaeda.
-The tape about Ayman al-Zawahiri, an Egyptian physician and the intellectual supporter of Al Qaeda.
-In the tape, Zawahiri mentioned the 11 September attack and more terrorism against the Western countries saying that "The Crusaders and Jews understand only the language of killing and blood.
+In the tape, Ayman al-Zawahiri, an Egyptian physician and an intellectual supporter of Al Qaeda, mentioned the 11 September attack and other instances of terrorism against Western countries, saying that "The Crusaders and Jews understand only the language of killing and blood.
 They can only be persuaded through returning coffins, devastated interests, burning towers and collapsed economies."

 In 2005, Tayseer Allouni, an Al Jazeera journalist who was tasked to interview Osama bin Laden several weeks after the 9/11 attacks was arrested in Spain while he was investigating the Madrid train bombings.
 Allouni was accused of being close to Al Qaeda, eventually was found guilty, and sentenced to seven years of house arrest.

-In October 2003, the managing editor of the Saudi newspaper Arab News, John R. Bradley accounted that the Bush administration had told the Qatari government that "If Al Jazeera failed to reconsider its news context, the US would, in turn, have to consider its relation with Qatar."
+In October 2003, the managing editor of the Saudi newspaper Arab News, John R. Bradley, recounted that the Bush administration had told the Qatari government that "If Al Jazeera failed to reconsider its news context, the US would, in turn, have to consider its relation with Qatar."